supracharger/My-AI-Library-Close-to-Leading-AI-Frameworks/README.md

     // Again, You do not need to define the forward pass & backwards pass explicitly public Tensor<float[][]> Foward(Tensor<float[][]> x)
     {
-        // Split into 2 one dim1
+        // Split into 2 on dim1
         var split = Function.Split.Fwd(x, 1, 12, 12);
         x = split[0];
         var xix = split[1];